astorDev/horology/flutter/docs/custom-cupertino.md

 return selectedDateString;
 ```

 Finally, let's pack all this up in a single widget.
-Fortunatelly, `CupertinoDateTimePicker` (which is more precise name in my view) is not occupied, so, let's just use it:
+Fortunately, `CupertinoDateTimePicker` (which is a more precise name in my view) is not occupied, so, let's just use it:

 ```dart
 import 'package:flutter/cupertino.dart';